gonzalezreal/SimpleNetworking/README.md

 **SimpleNetworking** is a Swift Package that helps you create scalable API clients.
 It uses [Combine](https://developer.apple.com/documentation/combine) to expose API responses, making it easy to compose and transform them.

-It also includes other goodies, like image downloading and caching, and network request stubbing.
+It also includes other goodies, like logging and network request stubbing.

 Let's explore all the features using [The Movie Database API](https://developers.themoviedb.org/3) as an example.